ShashankAnand1996/SOC-Gain-Potential-Classification-RegenAg/README.md

   Jupyter Notebook for calculating **Normalized Mutual Information (NMI)** among the governing features of the random forest classifier for SOC change following the no-tillage transition:
   - (a) DI and SOC_CT
   - (b) NPP and SOC_CT
----

-## Study overview

-The analysis quantifies the conditions under which transitioning from conventional tillage to no-tillage leads to SOC gains or losses.
-Key findings include:

-- Antecedent SOC stock (SOC_CT) is the dominant factor, with a threshold at **50 t ha⁻¹** beyond which SOC gains are less likely.
-- Climatic aridity, expressed via the **Dryness Index (DI)**, and **Net Primary Productivity (NPP)** further determine SOC gain potential.
-- Hierarchical classification identifies high- and low-potential cropland zones for SOC sequestration under regenerative agriculture practices.